 Although a disposer can be your friend, if the parts begin to break down, you will officially have a new enemy

-If you have the extra funds saved to cover breakdowns, you’re good.
+You’re good if you have the extra funds saved to cover breakdowns.
 If not, find out whether the brand provides a warranty to cover it.

 Leaks, rust, loud operation; if leaks occur for a while or rust causes the unit to cease operation, the entire unit should be disposed of and a new one should be put in its place

-For the “do it yourselfers”, a few customers were unhappy with trying to figure out a way to prop the unit up to secure the ring that locks the unit in place and one, but it is light at about 13 pounds, so setting the unit up yourself is doable
+For the “do it yourselfers”, a few customers were unhappy with trying to figure out a way to prop the unit up to secure the ring that locks the unit in place and, but it is light at about 13 pounds, so setting the unit up yourself is doable

-The lack of a cord for power is an annoyance, but if you had the same brand of disposal, you can use the cord from that one
+The lack of a cord for power is an annoyance, but if you had the same brand of disposal, you could use the cord from that one

 InSinkErator Evolution Compact

 D.I.Y crowd lookout, customers say the unit may require assistance toward the end of set-up because it is a bit larger than other disposers